mnemonic-no/provreq/README.md

 │         │ Network Service Scanning                                 │                                            │
 │         │ Valid Accounts [*]                                       │                                            │
 ╘═════════╧══════════════════════════════════════════════════════════╧════════════════════════════════════════════╛
-[*] Technique does not provide any new promises
+[*] Agents does not provide any new promises
-FAIL: incomplete attack chain, could not achieve end condition: objective_exfiltration
+FAIL: incomplete chain, could not achieve end condition: objective_exfiltration
 ```

 ### Show Promise Usage